 For a real adventure, paddle over to Mound Key Archaeological State Park.
 Located east of Estero Island, the park centers around the ruins of an old Spanish fort and Native American shell mounds.
 Paddling around this oasis, part of the Calusa Blueway Paddling Trail, keep on the lookout for sea animals like manatees and dolphins.
 Or take to the 3/4-mile hiking trail to explore the interesting grounds featuring a number of shell mounds left by the Calusa.

 Edison & Ford Winter Estates

 Need to add a historic site to your Fort Myers itinerary?
 Head over to the Edison & Ford Winter Estates.
 Located minutes from Downtown Fort Myers, the estate comprises the historic winter homes of Thomas Edison and Henry Ford.
 It’s perched upon the banks of the Caloosahatchee River.

 The Edison & Ford Winter Estates is home to a historical museum and a 21-acre botanical garden set in the shadows of towering palm trees.
 Feast your eyes as you view its historical buildings and gardens.
 The lovely gardens feature thousands of varieties of plants.

 Be sure to also save time for the Botanical Laboratory and the Edison Ford Museum.
 The museum features over 15,000 square feet of space, showcasing inventions from two of the most famous innovators and entrepreneurs in the world.
 Among the most interesting artifacts are several antique cars, including Edison’s 1916 Model T Ford.

 Done checking out Sanibel Island?
 Cross over Blind Pass to Captiva Island.
 Like Sanibel, the island charms visitors with its outdoor activities and beautiful Florida Gulf Coast beaches.

 Gear up to enjoy biking, sailing, bird-watching, and other more adventurous water activities like kiteboarding, windsurfing, or jet skiing.
 Outdoor enthusiasts will find plenty of surprises wandering around Captiva Island.
-Keep your eyes peeled for giant frogs or tiny starfish squatting on its beautiful beach.
+Keep your eyes peeled for giant frogs or tiny starfish squatting on one of the best Captiva Island beaches.